Practical knowledge2025-07-01T12:04:29+02:00

 Cat.
 D/E:

-The training for category D/E includes a total of at least 10 lessons in a theory classroom (theoretical subjects) and at least 6 lessons of practical driving instruction (practice driving), divided into 1 lesson of initial on-road exercises and 5 lessons of extended on-road exercises.
+The training for category D/E includes a total of at least 10 lessons in the theory classroom (theoretical subjects) and at least 6 lessons of practical driving instruction (practice driving), divided into 1 lesson of initial on-road exercises and 5 lessons of extended on-road exercises.

 Which car should I drive for the driving test?